 I might have some calls with customers in the afternoon to discuss progress on on-going projects and even potential new customers.
 We use Skype for all of calls externally so no phones on desks, we just use headsets here.

-Before leaving for the day, I make sure that everything has been recorded in our CRM software and commented/committed any changes I have made to any code solutions that day.
+Before leaving for the day, I make sure that everything has been recorded in our CRM software and commented/committed any changes I've made to any code solutions that day.

 Why is working for Chalkline so different from other companies you have worked for?

-I have much more freedom here to explore new technologies and decide what is the better solution for myself.
+I have much more freedom here to explore new technologies.

 There’s a real focus within the business on finding out about all of the cool new technologies and finding out how these can benefit us and our customers.